Towards Universal Convergence of Backward Error in Linear System Solvers: Universal Convergence Analysis for Classical Solvers

-Plugging in the expression for $\epsilon$ and using that $\epsilon\leq 1/8$, we obtain the claim. \end{proof} The approach given in Theorem~\ref{t:perturbed-minres} has some clear drawbacks.
+The approach given in Theorem~\ref{t:perturbed-minres} has some clear drawbacks.
 First, one has to commit to a target backward error at the beginning in order to choose the regularization level.
 To obtain a more accurate estimate, one would have to restart CG or MINRES with a different regularizer.
 Second, the indirect nature of this procedure inevitably incurs some overhead, which is manifested by the spurious logarithmic factors.
 We address all of these issues in the next section by proposing a dedicated Krylov solver for backward error.